 Hays County reports three new COVID-19 fatalities

-The Hays County Health Department reports three new COVID-19 fatalities July 30, a San Marcos man in his 70s, a Kyle man in his 70s and a Kyle woman in her 70s.
-All three were hospitalized at the time of death.
-The total number of fatalities in the county is 28.
+The Hays County Health Department reports three new COVID-19 fatalities Aug.
+5, a Kyle woman in her 60s, a Buda woman in her 70s and a Buda male in his 80s.
+Only the Kyle resident was hospitalized at the time of death.
+The total number of fatalities in the county is 34.

-The county reported 21 new lab-confirmed cases of COVID-19 and 57 recoveries, bringing the total number of cases in the county to 4,297, active cases to 2,896 and recoveries to 1,373.
+The county reported 38 new lab-confirmed cases of COVID-19 and 66 recoveries, bringing the total number of cases in the county to 4,969, active cases in the county to 2,848 and recoveries to 2,088.

-According to Epidemiologist Eric Schneider, the total number of received negative tests in the county is now 21,401 with 46 tests still pending.
-The total number of hospitalizations is 102 and total current hospitalizations is 23 after four individuals were hospitalized and one was discharged.
+According to Epidemiologist Eric Schneider, the total number of received negative tests in the county is now 21,898 with 52 tests still pending.
+The total number of hospitalizations is 117 and total current hospitalizations is 16 after six individuals were hospitalized and 11 were discharged.

-“With our Hays County numbers going down, people might think the virus spread is slowing or that it’s okay to relax our efforts, but that’s not the case,” Schneider said.
-“We need to work together as a community, and our best advice is to continue social distancing, wearing masks and washing our hands.”
+“Seeing the case counts declining is good,” Schneider said. “but we need to remain vigilant.
+We encourage all Hays County residents to continue doing the things they’ve been doing: wearing masks, hand washing and distancing.”

 The University Star will continue to provide COVID-19 updates as any additional information is released.